JonathanCMitchell/SugarLandAdventure/readme.md

 Faith Yu
 Contributions:
-* created props and integrate them into model_scene
-* implemented and integrated bump map shader
 * designed the game play, model and features to implement
 * designed and created the world including the track
+* created props and integrate and display them through model_scene
+* implemented and integrated bump map shader

 ### 3. Details on how to run
 If you are a mac user, double click on `host.command` to start the server